GAIA-vision/GAIA-ssl/README.md

 An AutoML toolbox specialized in contrastive learning.

 # News
-Our paper "DATA: Domain-Aware and Task-Aware Pre-training" has been accepted by CVPR 2022.
+Our paper "DATA: Domain-Aware and Task-Aware Pre-training" is accepted by CVPR 2022.